anbilli/hoursChromeExt/README.md

 https://chrome.google.com/webstore/detail/hours-calculator-extensio/pmlkahilhhebcglppiafaoddnpccjakc

-## To run extension in developer mode:
+## To run extension in developer mode

 I) Save the extension directory in an obvious place